GiuliaMantoan/GMantoan/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---
 The one thing you need to know about me is that I am all about predictive distributions: how to estimate them, how to combine and calibrate them, and how to communicate them better.
-Currently, I work at the Bank of England in the Monetary Analysis directorate.
-Before being a researcher at the Bank, I was a postdoc at the Alan Turing Institute where I collaborated with the ONS - Data Science Campus and an intern at Norges Bank.
+Currently, I work at the Bank of England in the Monetary Analysis directorate as a Research Economist.
+Before that, I was a postdoc at the Alan Turing Institute where I collaborated with the ONS - Data Science Campus and an intern at Norges Bank.
 I am a proud Ca' Foscari Alumni and a University of Warwick Graduate (where I obtained my PhD in 2021).

 Even though this is my website, none of the work you see here could have been possible without the amazing network of researchers I was lucky enough to meet.
 A non-exhaustive list includes my PhD supervisors James Mitchell and Ana Galvao and my co-authors Knut Are Aastveit, Saskia ter Ellen, Samuel Cohen, Silvia Lui, Lars Nesheim, Aureo de Paula, Lingyi Yang, Roberto Casarin, Francesco Ravazzolo, Simon Lloyd and Ed Manuel.